Skip to main content

 • Right side: View a summary for the canvas, detailing how many items are within it and how many credits are available to you.

-From the top right of the canvas, access the 'More options' menu to move your canvas to another board, rename it, or delete it from the workspace.
+From the top left of the canvas, access the 'More options' menu to move your canvas to another board, rename it, or delete it from the workspace.
 You can also use the dedicated buttons to undo and redo changes, or choose to share a canvas more broadly.

 From Canvas Agent